 Call and Pay in Cash

 Once you receive a hospital bill, you should immediately call and set up a payment plan.
 Often the hospital will offer a lower payment amount if you can pay that amount in full immediately.
 If you have the money available, you should do this, otherwise you should set up a payment plan right away.
 Do not wait to call and talk about payment plans, because the hospital or doctor’s office may send you to a collection agency in as little as 90 days.
 It is more difficult to negotiate terms with a collection agency.

 Save on Medications

 Ask your doctor for free samples when he gives you a prescription.
 They often have tons of free samples available to give to patients.
 Additionally, you can ask for generic versions of medication at the pharmacy and from your doctor, which cost less to fill.
 You may also qualify for help with a prescription assistance program.
 The drug companies can help you get the medicine at a price you can afford.
 Shop around for a pharmacy that offers them for less money.
 Walmart has a list of medicines they offer for just $4.
 Take the list with you when you go to the doctor to see if any of the listed medications will work in your situation.

 Set up a Savings Account to Cover Medical Expenses

 If you choose not to have health insurance, you need to set money aside each month to cover your medical expenses.
 Try to save at least $100 a month to cover the costs of doctor’s bills and medications.
 However, if you were to become seriously ill without insurance, you may be forced into declaring bankruptcy.
-In addition, if you opt to go without health insurance, you will face additional fines under the Affordable Care Act.
-You will need to set aside money to cover those fines too.
-The fines will be due when you pay your taxes each year.
-Additionally, the fines are per person in your family.
+In addition, if you opt to go without health insurance, you may face additional fines.
+As of 2019, there is no longer a federal penalty for being uninsured.
+However, several states, including Massachusetts, New Jersey, California, and Rhode Island, as well as Washington, D.C., have implemented their own individual mandates modeled after the Affordable Care Act penalty.

 Consider Getting Insurance